yoyoberenguer/EPROM/README.md

 ### DC to DC step up converter
 The DC to DC converter we be exclusively used for the device programming mode.
 It will supply a steady DC voltage (VPP) range 12.75v ±0.25v to set the EPROM is programming mode.
+During the programming mode the data bus Q0 - Q7 is placed in DATA IN mode
 Please refer to the datasheet for the absolute VPP voltage values (-2V to 14V for the SMT27C256).
 The reading mode requires 100uA on pin 1 and the programming mode requires 50mA maximum.
 These current's values (IPP) and the voltage range (VPP) will set the DC to DC step up converter caracteristics for the programming operational mode.